Veronica spicata aka Spiked Speedwell

 Common names

-Spiked Speedwell, Breckland Spiked Speedwell, Axveronica (S)
+Spiked Speedwell, Breckland Spiked Speedwell, Axveronica (S), BieelMore information about Spiked Speedwell

-How to care for Spiked Speedwell
+How difficult is it to take care of Spiked Speedwell

 Spiked Speedwell presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.